About Cookies Last Amended: May 21, 2018

 Cookies and other technologies employed by Zynga and its partners

-Cookies are pieces of data that websites you visit can set on your browser and device hard drive.
-The term may also be used to refer to other technologies that when employed in a certain manner may be able to track the online behavior of a web user.
+Cookies are pieces of data that websites you visit can set on your browser and device’s hard drive.
+The term may also be used to refer to other technologies that, when employed in a certain manner, may be able to track the online behavior of a user.

-- Identify devices so we can prevent and respond to fraud.
+- Identify devices so we can prevent and respond to fraud or other illegal activity.

 - Store game preferences so we can present the game experience you want.
 These preferences let us know things like whether you want music on or off or whether you want us to hide certain Zynga poker tables when you visit the lobby.

 - Store game assets (files) on your device so you can have faster load times.

 If you do not want Flash Cookies stored on your device, you can adjust the settings of your Flash player to block Flash Cookies storage using the tools contained in the “Website Storage Settings Panel.”
 You can also control Flash Cookies by going to the “Global Storage Settings Panel“ and following the instructions, which may include instructions that explain, for example, how to delete existing Flash Cookies (referred to “information” on the Macromedia site), how to prevent Flash LSOs from being placed on your computer without you being asked, and (for Flash Player 8 and later) how to block Flash Cookies that are not being delivered by the operator of the page you are on at the time.

 Please note that setting the Flash Player to restrict or limit acceptance of Flash Cookies may reduce or impede the functionality of some Flash applications, including, potentially, Flash applications used in connection with Zynga services or online content.

 Browser Cookies are used by Zynga primarily to:

 - Identify specific users and track whether they are logged in (Authentication).

 - Customize site content and remember site preferences.